Hey, I have no photo to share today, but I will show you a few exercises that you can do if you experience wrist pain from weightlifting.

 Stand in an upright position with your elbow bent against your body.
 Using the resistance band, move your fist from neutral to extended and then back to neutral.
 Repeat the movements.

 Perform one set of 5 reps on each side in a smooth, controlled movement, with a good stop at the end.
 The intensity is moderate.
 You should feel the movement working on the top of the forearm and in the muscles in the middle area of your hand.

 Stand in an upright position.
 Place your palms on the wall and do pushups with fingertips.
 Standing further away from the wall will increase the intensity of this exercise.

 If using a wall is too easy for you, you can move down to the floor from your knees or toes and do the pushups with your fingertips.

 Perform one set of 5 reps in a smooth, controlled movement, with a good stop at the end.
 The intensity is moderate.
 You should feel your muscles working throughout your wrist.

 Give these four exercises a go to help fix wrist pain from weightlifting.

-If you want to say goodbye to years of chronic wrist pain and discomfort once and for all while regaining your wrist strength, then click here to check out the Fix My Wrist Pain program.
+If you want to say goodbye to years of chronic wrist pain and discomfort once and for all while regaining your wrist strength, then click here to check out The Top 10 Morning Movements to Loosen Up Your Joints!

 Rick Kaselj, MS